rcousens/jwk-to-vault/README.md

 ## Standalone run

 To compile, run `mvn package`.
-This will generate a `json-web-key-generator-0.9-SNAPSHOT-jar-with-dependencies.jar` in the `/target` directory.
+This will generate a `jwk-to-vault-0.9-SNAPSHOT-jar-with-dependencies.jar` in the `/target` directory.

-To generate a key, run `java -jar target/json-web-key-generator-0.9-SNAPSHOT-jar-with-dependencies.jar`.
+To generate a key, run `java -jar target/jwk-to-vault-0.9-SNAPSHOT-jar-with-dependencies.jar`.

 ```
-usage: java -jar json-web-key-generator.jar [options]
+usage: java -jar jwk-to-vault.jar [options]
  -p,--path <arg>           Vault path to write private key in PEM format to
  -h,--help                 Print help
 ```